zeni/SEALC/README.md

 Microcontroller program to live code motors (steppers and servos) through a serial terminal.

 [motor# (0-9)]command[argument]
+Notes:
-Separate several commands by comma to send them at once.
+- Separate several commands by comma to send them at once.
-No need to re-selected motor once selected.
+- No need to re-select motor once selected.

 # Commands:
 SS set speed: